webern/mx/README.md

 #### Historical Notes

 **Historical Note: April 7, 2019** Trying to button up a '1.0' 'release' by tying up some of the loose ends with the build, continuous integration, testing, and header leakage.
+The use of the semver `1.0` implies that we hope there won't be many breaking changes.
+I suppose the way I will use semver is as follows: a patch release may cause slight compilation annoyances, but nothing that would cause any rewriting of code.
+A minor release may similarly require some tweaks but hopefully nothing too major.
+A major release could be anything up-to a complete re-write.

 **Historical Note: October 6, 2016:** Significant progress has been made on the `api` namespace, which is a simplified set of data structures to represent a MusicXML document.
 These are being implemented as mostly-POD structs.
 Currently the importing of data into these structures is well-underway, but the exporting from these data structures has not been implemented.